hgschmie/pg-embedded/src/site/markdown/using_database_manager.md

-# Using DatabaseManager to manage databases
+# Using DatabaseManager

 The [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) class allows creation and control of one or more database instances on a PostgreSQL server.

 By default, each PostgreSQL server has two databases:

 * the `template1` template database from which all other databases are cloned
 * the `postgres` default database.